From the Vault: Mauser Model 712 "Schnellfeuer" Pistol

 Frequently Asked Questions

-What is the Mauser Model 712 Schnellfeuer?
+What makes the Mauser Model 712 Schnellfeuer a machine pistol?

 More Reviews Videos You Might Like